ardeshir/ardeshir.github.io/docs/access.md

 - Group C on April 9, 2021
 - Users and groups are not synced to Active Directory.

-2. On the 2nd of May 2021, you attempt to restore the deleted users and groups.
+### Q: On the 2nd of May 2021, you attempt to restore the deleted users and groups.
 Which users and groups can you restore?

+### 1. Answer
-==User 3, and Group C only==
+- User 3, and Group C only
- : Users are retained for 30 days once deleted.
+ 1. Users are retained for 30 days once deleted.
 Groups are retained for 30 days once deleted.
 You will be able to restore User 3 and Group C on May 2nd.

+ ### 2. What tasks can a Privileged Role Administrator perform in PIM?

+ ### 2. Answer

+1. View request and approval history for all privileged roles.
+- A Privileged Role Administrator can audit all approval information in PIM.
+2. Enable approval for specific roles.
+- A Privileged Role Administrator can enable approval for all PIM roles.
+3. Specify users or groups to approve requests.
+- A Privileged Role Administrator can modify all PIM components, including specifying users and groups to approve requests.